-One key difference was that after I became a Christian, I had an intense hunger for God's Word.
+One key difference was an intense hunger for God's Word.
 When I read it, I could understand it like never before!
 I'd spend hours reading the Bible and talking to Jesus.
 About a month later, the Lord led me to a church where the Word was taught.
 I joined a Bible study and got involved in their college group, but something was missing.
 I was eager to grow, but I wanted more.